wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 When tuning PID controllers, we focus on fiddling with controller parameters relating to the current, past, and future :term:`error` (P, I and D terms) rather than the underlying system states.
 While this approach works in a lot of situations, it is an incomplete view of the world.

-Model-based control focus on developing an accurate model of the system they are trying to control.
+Model-based control focuses on developing an accurate model of the :term:`system` (mechanism) we are trying to control.
 These models help inform :term:`gains <gain>` picked for feedback controllers based on the physical responses of the system, rather than an arbitrary proportional :term:`gain` derived through testing.
 This allows us not only to predict ahead of time how a system will react, but also test our controllers without a physical robot and save time debugging simple bugs.

 .. note:: State-space control makes extensive use of linear algebra.
 More on linear algebra in modern control theory, including an introduction to linear algebra and resources, can be found in Chapter 4 of `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__.